 Good afternoon, dear friends!

-Batteries of the STRONGER trademark are covered by warranty service or a complete replacement of the battery or a refund within 2 years from the date of purchase of the battery, in case of proper (correct) operating conditions!
+Rechargeable batteries brand STRONGER, covered by warranty service or a full battery replacement or a refund of money within 2 years from the date of purchase of the battery, in case of proper (proper) operating conditions!

-Below you can familiarize yourself with the terms of this warranty.
+Below you can see the terms of this warranty.

-– Mandatory recharge the battery within six months, if it is not used.
+– Obligatory recharging of the battery for six months, if it is not used.
 It is very important not to interrupt the charging process until it is over.
-If you cut off the charge, say, by 60%, then the next time the battery will not be able to reach its full capacity – and even swinging the charge-discharge cycles will not greatly improve the situation.
+If you break the charge, say, 60%, then the battery will not be able to gain its full capacity the next time – and even swapping charge-discharge cycles will not greatly improve the situation.

-– the voltage of each of the battery cells should not fall below 1.8 V (i.e., the minimum voltage of a 12-volt battery should not fall below 10.5 – 10.8 V !!); Attention going beyond the threshold indication of green light on trolling motors means that you have reached the maximum “deep” discharge of the battery, i.e. less than 10V.
-Stop operation immediately.
-Also, the battery should be charged immediately after discharge.
-This is especially true for a battery that has been subjected to a “deep” discharge.
-If the battery is in a discharged state for a long period of time, then a situation is possible in which it will be impossible to restore its full capacity.
+– the voltage of each of the battery cells should not fall below 1.8 V (ie the minimum voltage of a 12-volt battery should not fall below 10.5 – 10.8 V !!); Attention to the output of the threshold indication of green light on trolling motors, means that you have reached the maximum “deep” discharge of the battery, i.e. less than 10V.
+Immediately stop operation.
+Also, the battery after the discharge should be immediately charged.
+This is especially true of the battery, which was subjected to a “deep” discharge.
+If the battery is in a discharged state for a long period of time, then it is possible that it will be impossible to restore its full capacity completely.

-A 100% discharge (deep discharge) is the discharge of a battery to a voltage of 10.5 Volts, and not to zero Volts.
+The discharge by 100% (deep discharge) is the discharge of the battery to a voltage of 10.5 V, and not to zero Volts.

-When the battery is discharged to a critical level, irreversible chemical processes occur inside and the battery capacity can significantly decrease, so if the battery is discharged to 9V, we can say with confidence that 45-50% of the capacity is lost permanently.
-If a discharge of this depth happens again, then the remainder of this capacity will be only 25-30% of the nominal.
-Therefore, even the highest quality AGM / GEL battery can be completely destroyed by 4-5 deep discharges.
+When the battery is discharged to a critical level, irreversible chemical processes occur inside and the battery capacity can be significantly reduced, so if the battery is discharged to 9V, we can say with confidence that 45-50% of the capacity is lost irrevocably.
+If the discharge of such a depth happens again, then the remainder of this capacity will be only 25-30% of the nominal.
+Therefore, even the best quality AGM / GEL battery can be completely destroyed by 4-5 deep discharges.

-ATTENTION: THE BATTERY DISCHARGE SHOULD NOT EXCEED 1/3 OF THE RATED POWER!
+ATTENTION: BATTERY DISCHARGE MUST NOT EXCEED 1/3 RATED POWER!

-Any lead battery, regardless of its type, should be stored in a fully charged state at a temperature of -20 to +50 degrees (optimally at +20).
+Any lead-acid battery, regardless of its type, should be stored in a fully charged state at a temperature of -20 to +50 degrees (optimally at +20).

-After several months of storage, the voltage may decrease due to self-discharge.
-When the voltage drops below 12.6 Volts, sulfation of lead plates begins, which can lead to a decrease in battery capacity.
+After a few months of storage, the voltage may decrease due to self-discharge.
+When the voltage drops below 12.6 volts, the lead plates become sulfated, which can lead to a decrease in the capacity of the battery.

-During storage, it is recommended to check the voltage of the battery every six months and prevent the voltage from falling below 12.6 Volts, and when this level is reached, recharge the battery from the charger
+When storing it is recommended to check the voltage of the battery every six months and not to allow the voltage drop below the level of 12.6 Volts, and when this level is reached, the battery should be recharged from the charger